rjain2470/conductor/README.md

 For instance, a mathematician can directly ask Conductor the following questions:

-For instance, rather than navigating the LMFDB or constructing SQL queries by hand, a mathematician can ask Conductor:

 > "Can you plot the regulator against the conductor for the rank-1 elliptic curves over Q with conductor under 10,000 on a log-log scale?"

 > "Plot the real period vs the analytic order of Sha for elliptic curves of rank 2 with conductor under 5,000."